 A right Travel Gear is one of the things that can make or break your trip.
 If you´re planning to travel a lot, there are quite a few things you never want to miss on your packet list.

-To give you some research ideas: dry shampoo, multi-use soap, sanitizing wipes, reusable squeeze tubes, packing cubes, travel locks, microfiber travel towel, light wear wind and rain jacket, travel blanket poncho, compression socks, iPhone flash drive, international travel adaptor, windproof travel umbrella, collapsible water bottle, airplane footrest, small reading lamp, travel yoga mat.
+To give you some research ideas: dry shampoo, multi-use soap, sanitizing wipes, reusable squeeze tubes, packing cubes, travel locks, microfiber travel towel, light wear wind and rain jacket, travel blanket poncho, compression socks, iPhone flash drive, international travel adaptor, windproof travel umbrella, collapsible water bottle ( I really like Nomader), airplane footrest, small reading lamp, travel yoga mat.

 24. Virtual Wellness Travel